Chirality Amplification and Chiral Segregation in Liquid Crystals

-The phase diagram obtained from our simulations is shown in Fig.\ref{fig:sim_phase_diag} (a), showing peaks in the heat capacity that indicate transitions between racemic isotropic, racemic nematic and deracemized cholesteric phases, in close agreement with predictions of our Maier-Saupe theory of Fig.~\ref{fig:phasediagram}.
-We find a racemic isotropic phase at high temperature, a racemic nematic phase at low temperature and sufficiently weak chiral interaction $K/J$, and a spontaneously deracemized cholesteric phase at low temperature and high $K/J$.
-The intersection of the phase boundaries suggests the existence of a tricritical point, also predicted by our Maier-Saupe theory.
-We in addition plot the chiral susceptibility in Fig.~\ref{fig:sim_phase_diag} (b), which can only show the phase boundary of the spontaneously deracemized cholesteric phase.
-It confirms that near the transition, chiral fluctuations become large and hence also the chiral susceptibility.
+The phase diagram obtained from our simulations is shown in Fig.~\ref{fig:sim_phase_diag} (a), showing peaks in the heat capacity that indicate transitions between racemic isotropic, racemic nematic and {segregated} cholesteric phases {with opposite handedness and enantiomeric excess}, in close agreement with predictions of our Maier-Saupe theory of Fig.~\ref{fig:phasediagram}.
+We find a racemic isotropic phase at high temperature, a racemic nematic phase at low temperature and sufficiently weak chiral interaction $K/J$, and spontaneously {segregated} cholesteric domains at low temperature and high $K/J$. {The intersection of the phase boundaries points at the existence of a critical end point}, also predicted by our Maier-Saupe theory. {In addition, we} plot the chiral susceptibility in Fig.~\ref{fig:sim_phase_diag} (b), which can only show the phase boundary where {spontaneous resolution takes place}.
+It confirms that near the transition, chiral fluctuations become large and hence also the chiral susceptibility {that translates to a large helical twisting power.
+Small differences in the critical exponent for the chiral susceptibility that we find for temperatures near the critical end point and much below that indicate that we cannot rule out that it may be tricritical point.
+See the SI.}.

 Even not all that close to the transition, the increased susceptibility can be quite significant as Fig.~\ref{fig:chirality_amplification} (b) confirms.
 In the figure, the enantiomeric excess $\eta$ is shown as a function of the dimensionless chiral bias field for different temperatures but fixed chiral interaction strength $K/J=0.333$.
 In our Monte Carlo simulations, we varied $g/k_\mathrm{B}T$ from $0.0$ to $0.25$, $K/J$ from $0$ to $0.5$, and $T/T_{IN}$ from $ 0.668$ to $0.267$, where we annealed $2 \times 10^6$ Monte Carlo steps at each temperature.
-In agreement with our theory, we find that the chiral susceptibility goes up with decreasing temperature and with increasing chiral interaction strength $K/J$, as the Fig.~S1 shows.
+In agreement with the theory, we find that the chiral susceptibility goes up with decreasing temperature and with increasing chiral interaction strength $K/J$, as the Fig.~S1 shows.
 According to our theory, both $T$ and $K/J$ enter because $\eta$ not only depends on $g/k_\mathrm{B}T$ but also on the value of $\chi$ that itself is a function of $T/T_\mathrm{IN}$ and $K/J$.